12rambau/pytest-copie/docs/usage.rst

 .. tip::

-   If needed you can also switch to the :py:func:`copie <pytest_copie.plugin.copie_session>` fixture to get the same functionalities but session scoped.
+   If needed you can also switch to the :py:func:`copie_session<pytest_copie.plugin.copie_session>` fixture to get the same functionalities but session scoped.

 .. note::